AlessiaYChen/audio-clipping-poc/RREADME.md

 If you want, I can also:

-✅ Generate the scaffolding project folder with empty modules ✅ Produce the `pyproject.toml` or `requirements.txt`
-✅ Write the initial CLI implementation
-✅ Create the `examples/` folder with realistic sample outputs
+âœ… Generate the scaffolding project folder with empty modules âœ… Produce the `pyproject.toml` or `requirements.txt` âœ… Write the initial CLI implementation âœ… Create the `examples/` folder with realistic sample outputs

 Just tell me!